Our Volunteers

 - To have a “can-do” attitude and work ethic to be able to operate as part of the AZEVN team and have a positive influence on the reputation of the AZEVN within the wider context of the Zoo & Exotic operation.

-- To be comfortable and competent in using Facebook to help the AZEVN continue to grow and interact with members.
+- To be comfortable and competent in using social media platforms including Facebook and Instagram to help the AZEVN continue to grow and interact with members.

 - To be able to commit to providing time on a monthly basis throughout the year or as required.